Chart dos and don’ts

 Avoid pie charts and donuts

-The human mind thinks linearly: we can compare lengths of line segments but when it comes to angles most of us can't judge them well.
+The human mind thinks linearly: we can easily compare lengths/heights of line segments but when it comes to angles and areas most of us can't judge them well.
 Therefore try to avoid the use of pie charts when comparing a large number of items.
-Simple pie charts displaying 2-3 categories may work just fine, but when displaying more data it is strongly advised to choose another chart type.
+Simple pie charts displaying 2-3 categories may work just fine, but when displaying more data it is better to choose another chart type.

 The donut chart is just another pie chart with a hole punched in the middle.
 The donut chart is a useless chart made worse.
-Never ever use a donut chart either.
+Avoid donut charts for the same reasons.

 Avoid stacked charts, difficult for comparing data